Career and Technical Education (CTE) Resource

 - Assistance in figuring out what salary you will need to support your family

-- Help finding women in non-traditional careers for mentoring and "informational interviews"
+- Help finding someone in non-traditional careers for mentoring and "informational interviews"

 - Tours of non-traditional work sites in the community and training facilities at Lane

 - Hands-on experience in some areas.
-For example, time to try a jackhammer, a sheet metal bender, or a web design program.
+For example, try out a jackhammer, a sheet metal bender, or a web design program.

-- Connections to local employers and associations that support women in non-traditional careers.
+- Connections to local employers and associations that support women in non-traditional and STEM careers.

-How can I meet with the free CTE Student Advisor?
+How can I meet with the free CTE Mentor?

 Call for an appointment: (541) 463-5353

 Stop by!
-The CTE Student Advisor's office is located in the Women's Center.
-The Women's Center is located on the LCC Main Campus, Building 1 (the Student Services building) in room 202 (upstairs).
+The CTE Mentor's office is located in the Gender Equity Center.
+The Gender Equity Center is located on the LCC Main Campus, Building 1 (the Student Services building) in room 202 (upstairs).

 Please arrange for childcare during your appointments.